Urinary Incontinence in Women

 • Surgery

 Stress urinary incontinence (SUI) has nothing to do with emotional stress but is about physical exertion.
-This can be the obvious physical exertion of doing exercise.
-But it can also include bodily functions and involuntary reactions like coughing, sneezing, even laughing, and having sex.
+This can be because of exercise but also due to involuntary reactions like coughing, sneezing, laughing, and having sex.

 When any of those exertions cause an involuntary loss of bladder control resulting in leakage of urine, it’s called stress incontinence.
-And the cause of stress incontinence is usually weakened muscles that become weaker when the body is experiencing the ‘stress’ of those exertions, so those muscles fail to hold in your pee.
+Stress incontinence is usually caused by weaker pelvic floor muscles and muscles that become weaker when the body is experiencing the ‘stress’ of those exertions, you can experience loss of bladder control.

 Your pelvic floor muscles are, after all, just like any other muscle: They can be injured, damaged, or weak because of age and not getting enough exercise.
-Damage to the muscles of the bladder and urethra can happen to women due to childbirth or trauma from surgery (e.g., hysterectomy).
+Damage to the pelvic muscles of the bladder and urethra can happen to women due to childbirth or trauma from surgery (e.g., hysterectomy).
 And weakened muscles can happen because of aging (menopause) and lack of exercise.
-This is one of the reasons why Kegel exercises (pelvic floor muscle training) are so often recommended as a good practice for all women and, in particular, to help reduce stress incontinence.
+This is one of the reasons why Kegel exercises (pelvic floor muscle training) are so often recommended to reduce stress incontinence.

 3. Mixed Incontinence